 If you’ve tried everything else and your scroll depth is still lagging, it might be time to level up your content game.
 This could mean:

-• Adding more interactive elements: Quizzes, polls, calculators, and other interactive features can make your content more engaging and encourage people to stick around.
+- Add more interactive elements – Quizzes, polls, calculators, and other interactive features can make your content more engaging and encourage people to stick around.

-• Creating a content series: Break up long-form content into a series of shorter pieces that are easier to digest.
+- Create a content series – Break up long-form content into a series of shorter pieces that are easier to digest.

-• Focusing on storytelling: A compelling story can captivate readers and keep them scrolling to see what happens next.
+- Focus on storytelling – A compelling story can captivate readers and keep them scrolling to see what happens next.

 Don’t be afraid to get creative and try new things.
 The goal is to make your content so irresistible that people can’t help but scroll all the way to the end.

-How Internal Linking Affects Scroll Depth: Creating a Web of Engagement
+How Internal Links Affect Scroll Depth and Create a Web of Engagement

 Alright, let’s talk about internal linking.
 You might be thinking, “What does linking within my site have to do with how far people scroll?”
 Well, it turns out, these little links can be a powerful tool for guiding your visitors on a journey through your content.